OpenAI Codex

 AGENTS.md Configuration

 A project level configuration file that tells Codex your conventions, setup commands, and testing requirements.
 Similar to CLAUDE.md for Claude Code.
+Supports global and per-directory placement.

 Pricing